 Depending on the domain, the containerDefinition attribute of specializations for module classes shall have the values that comply with the following rule.

-Rule: “org.onem2m.[domain].moduleclass.[moduleclass name]”, where [domain] is one of the following names: “agriculture”, “city”, “common”, “health”, “home”, “industry”, “railway”, “vehicular” and “management”.
+Rule: “org.onem2m.[domain].moduleclass.[moduleclass name]”, where [domain] is one of the domain names defined in 6.4.1.
 The name is chosen according to the domain in which the module class is defined.

 For example, the containerDefinition attribute of the specialization for the “alarmSpeaker” module class of the “common” domain shall be “org.onem2m.common.moduleclass.alarmSpeaker”, the containerDefinition attribute of the specialization for the “dmAgent” module class of the “management” domain shall be “org.onem2m.management.moduleclass.dmAgent”.